DanMillerM2/UnstableSlopes/Coregistration.md

 ![](Coregistration_files/figure-commonmark/fig-curvesCanopy-1.png)

-Figure 17: The interquartile range and LoD (Tukey’s fences with k=1.5) plotted as a function of canopy height for different increments in hillslope gradient.
+Figure 18: The interquartile range and LoD (Tukey’s fences with k=1.5) plotted as a function of canopy height for different increments in hillslope gradient.

 </div>

-<a href="#fig-curvesCanopy2" class="quarto-xref">Figure 18</a> below
+<a href="#fig-curvesCanopy2" class="quarto-xref">Figure 19</a> below
 shows the same data, but plotted as a function of hillslope gradient.

 <div id="fig-curvesCanopy2">

 ![](Coregistration_files/figure-commonmark/fig-curvesCanopy2-1.png)

-Figure 18: The interquartile range and LoD (Tukey’s fences with k=1.5) plotted as a function of hillslope gradient for different increments in canopy height.
+Figure 19: The interquartile range and LoD (Tukey’s fences with k=1.5) plotted as a function of hillslope gradient for different increments in canopy height.

 </div>

-The variation of interquartile range with gradient (~20cm) is considerabley greater than that associated with canopy height (~5cm).
+Variability in the range of elevation differences varies with both hillslope gradient and forest-canopy height.
 These curves account for both effects.

 We are using the LoD defined by these graphs to identify “stable” locations where elevations have probably not changed between the 2006